ManasaKRao/ManasaKRao/README.md

 - 🤝 I’m a MCA graduate at **Manipal Institute of Technology**

-- 📝 I regularly write articles on [Geeks For Geeks](Geeks For Geeks)
+- 📝 I regularly write articles on "Geeks For Geeks"

 - 💬 Ask me about **C++,Java,Python,Html,Css,Javascript,ReactJs,ReactNative,GenAi**